aces/Loris/README.md

 5. Apache configuration

-If your apache configuration was not completed by the Install script, run the following enable rewriting of LORIS, enable your `$projectname` site, and restart apache:
+If your apache configuration was not completed by the Install script, run the following enable rewriting of LORIS, enable your `$projectname` site, and restart apache:  (run by user who has root privileges)

     sudo a2enmod rewrite
     sudo a2dissite default